 Impact: Justice

-Launched in Den Haag in June 2019, the Justice Impact Group is co-chaired by Ambassador Sabine Nölke of Canada and Ambassador Annika Markovic of Sweden.
+Launched in Den Haag in June 2019, the Justice Impact Group was co-chaired by former Ambassador Sabine Nölke of Canada and Ambassador Annika Markovic of Sweden.

 Context